fslaborg/RProvider/docs/diagnostics.md

 **TL;DR** The logging is enabled by setting an environment variable `RPROVIDER_LOG` to a file name where the log should be saved.
-The file does not have to exist, but the folder where it is located has to.
+The file does not have to exist, but the folder where it is located has to. **You should use an absolute (full) path, as otherwise the server will create a seperate log in the nuget package directory.**

 Enabling logging on Windows
 ---------------------------